HongyuHe/text-adventure/docs/assignment2.md

 to specific groups.
 This worked pretty well as we very quickly had a lot of code, within each of the groups, which could run on itself.
 However, we also ran into the problem where parts of the code became so complex, they started conflicting with the simplicity of our UML diagram.
 This lead to the need for refactoring a lot of the code.
-While this was quite some work, it was totally worth it, because the code now strictly follows the UML diagram, which greatly simplifies any further modifications we wish to implement.<br>
+While this was quite some work, it was totally worth it, because the code now strictly follows the UML diagram, which greatly simplifies any further modifications we wish to implement.

-**Key Solutions for Implementation**<br>
+### Key Solutions for Implementation*

 While a game such as Cork may look simple at first glance, a lot is going on in the background.
 There have been lots of details which needed special attention and thought before their implementation, because a wrong approach could be very expensive later on.